unimarkup/specification/README.md

 ### Option lists

-A bullet list can become an option list, if `...` is set after a non-space character in the first paragraph of the bullet list.
+A bullet list can become an option list, if `...` is set after a non-space character in the first line of a bullet list item.

 The content after `...` is indented to align with all other list items of the option list.
 Multiple paragraphs can be set as with bullet lists.

+Nested option lists indent the content to the right of `...` by the same length to the right compared to the content of the parent content, as the nested item is indented compared to the parent item.

 ~~~
 - Bullet list ...
 Gets transformed to an option list